sesigl/kotlin-contextual-bandit/README.md

 In comparison to image processing or natural language processing, the performance constrains of a JVM based solution are totally fine for a high traffic production usage.
 The example in this repository will be written in Kotlin.
-Anyhow, the aggregation of thousands of events per second should but implemented in a horizontal scalable solution, for example based any ETL solution like [GCP Dataflow](https://cloud.google.com/dataflow) or
+Anyhow, the aggregation of thousands of events per second should but implemented in a horizontal scalable solution, for example any ETL solution like [GCP Dataflow](https://cloud.google.com/dataflow) or
-[AWS Data Pipeline](https://aws.amazon.com/de/datapipeline/).
-The output will contain calculation results and can be easily processed in Java to train and update the model.
+[AWS Data Pipeline](https://aws.amazon.com/de/datapipeline/) can do the job.
+The output will contain calculation results and can easily be processed in Kotlin to train and update the model.